 Finally, create a designated work time.
-For me that work time is usually first thing in the morning while I’m drinking my coffee, I’ll get 2 hours of uninterrupted writing time.
+For me that work time is usually first thing in the morning while I’m drinking my coffee, I’ll get a few hours of uninterrupted writing time.
 If my toddler goes to bed on time I usually get another 2 hours in the evening.

 All my other tasks that don’t need 100% of my attention can be done throughout the day in between play time, cooking time, and cleaning time.